 What I can say for certain is that it's great for PR people like me and for book bloggers and reviewers.
 We all have a lot of work to do.
 Also, the avid book reader is the ultimate victor as the choices are almost endless.

 What all of this does do overall is allow readers a greater selection of books, at better prices and with easier access.
 With the click of a mouse now rather than a physical journey to a brick and mortar store a book downloads in minutes for probably less money than would have been spent on a physical book.
 A consumer can also buy many more books for the same amount of money than in years past.
-This is not to say that overall purchases will decline but rather overall sales may increase as volume takes when readers purchase more or people who would not spend discretionary income on books find that the lower prices deliver a lot of entertainment for the buck.
+This is not to say that overall purchases will decline but rather overall sales may increase when readers purchase more or people who would not spend discretionary income on books find that the lower prices deliver a lot of entertainment for the buck.
 That is good for authors.

 It is part of the baby boomer mentality, the love of the bookstore.
-At a recent trip to a major bookseller on the highway in December I was shocked to see first of all, that the parking lot was more filled with cars than at some of the department stores along the same highway.
+At a recent trip to a major bookseller on the highway in December I was shocked to see first of all, that the parking lot was more filled with cars than at some of its department store counterparts along the same highway.
 When I went inside the place the brewing with people, though I have to say the lines were longer at the cafe than at the check-out line.
 A quick look around did show that most of the people were boomers or older, though maybe 30% were younger.
 That's a good thing.

 In one of my favorite movies, You've Got Mail, the decades old, NYC local bookstore called "The Shop Around The Corner" was forced to close because the big, bad, discount bookseller called "Fox Books" was moving in around the block.